 "For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.
 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but the things which are not seen; for the things which are seen are temporal; but the things which are not seen are eternal."
 [2 Corinthians 4:16-18.]

 Martha and Mary were dismayed that Jesus didn't come immediately and heal their brother when he was sick.
-Jesus purposely waited until Lazarus was dead.
-He was doing a bigger miracle and testing the hearts and minds of his beloved disciples, Mary and Martha.
-He wanted their declaration of faith and the conversation that they had to be a record for all eternity that He was the resurrection and the life.
-God had tested Job in the Old Testament in a similar manner.
-Job passed the test and proclaimed, “Though He slay me, yet will I trust in Him.”
-[Job 13:15.]
-A promise sweet that many have since held on to.
-The Bible says, "Jesus wept."
+Jesus purposely waited until Lazarus was dead before coming to heal him.
+Jesus was interested in doing a bigger miracle.
+He was testing the hearts and minds of his beloved disciples, Mary and Martha.
+He wanted their declaration of faith.
+He wanted the conversation that they had together to be a record for all eternity.
+He wanted the world to know that He was not only a healer, but in fact, the resurrection and the life.
+He wanted the world to know that he had power over death.
+Then the Bible says, "Jesus wept."
 [John 11:35.]
-Then He called forth Lazarus as a testimony to His healing power, and to the promise of the Resurrection that would take place only a few days away.
+Before actually healing Lazarus, Jesus wept.
+Then He called forth Lazarus as a testimony to His healing power, and to the promise of the Resurrection.

-In His time, Jesus will call forth our healing, but if He doesn't, we will keep on believing and growing in faith and in trust and in drawing closer to Him day by day.
-In the Psalms we read, “The righteous God tries the hearts and reins,” or our inner being.
+In His time, Jesus will call forth our healing.
+He is the Sovereign God, not us.
+He knows what's best for each and everyone of us.
+He knows when the time is right for our healing to take place.
+If for some reason we don't get the healing we desire, at the time we desire, we will keep on believing, and growing in faith.
+We will trust, that God knows what He's doing, We will draw closer to Him day by day.
+In the Psalms we read, “The righteous God tries the hearts and reins.”
+In other words, He tries our inner man.
 [Psalm 7:9b] God tests our faith to see if it’s pure gold faith.
 He allows us to go through the fire, to see if we’ll come out as ashes, or real gold.
-We are in our test of faith, the fiery trial of our faith that James, the brother of Jesus, and Apostle Peter both wrote about.

 "My brethren, count it all joy when ye fall into divers temptations (or various trials); knowing this, that the trying of your faith works patience."
 [James 1:2-3.]